-Water and Sewer Capital Plan and Utility Rate Review
+Water and Sewer Capital Improvement Plan and Utility Rate Review

 The McGill team reviewed water and sewer operating and capital improvements costs in order to update the Town’s financial plan and user rates to ensure long-term sufficiency of revenue, equity among customer classes, and cost-justification of the rate structures.
 We presented our recommendations to the Town Council and were able to address public input and comments.